kevinohara80/nforce/README.md

 ### getAttachment()

-Returns the attachment object if set
+Returns the attachment object if set.

 ### setAttachment(fileName, body)

-Sets the fileName (String) and body (buffer) for an attachment
+Sets the fileName (String) and body (buffer) for an attachment.

 ### getFileName()

-Returns the file name of the attachment if set
+Returns the file name of the attachment if set.

 ### setFileName(fileName)

-Sets the file name of the attachment
+Sets the file name of the attachment.

 ### getBody

-Gets the body of the attachment if set
+Gets the body of the attachment if set.

 ### setBody

-Sets the body of the attachment
+Sets the body of the attachment.

 ### hasChanged(field)

-Checks to see if the field has been changed since the last save on the server
+Checks to see if the field has been changed since the last save on the server.

 ### changed()

-Returns a hash of the changed fields and their current values
+Returns a hash of the changed fields and their current values.

 ### previous()

-Returns a hash of the previous values for changed fields
+Returns a hash of the previous values for changed fields.

 ### toJSON()

-Returns a JSON representation of the fields in the sObject
+Returns a JSON representation of the fields in the sObject.

 ## Connection Methods